The Nature of Power (Part I)

 What is power?

 To answer this, we should think about how power shows up in the world, how it operates, and why it works the way it does.
-Power isn’t something you can hold or own—it's not a thing.
-Instead, power manifests as a dynamic process woven into the structures of our social, political, and economic systems.
+Power isn’t something you can hold or own.
+It is not a thing.
+Rather, power is a relation.
+It manifests as a dynamic process woven into the structures of our social, political, and economic systems.

 Power is a force that moves through relationships, shaping who gets heard, who makes decisions, and who controls resources.
 It shapes the rules of the game, determining what’s possible, what’s considered legitimate, and what can be enforced in any given situation.
 It shifts, expands, and contracts as people push back, comply, or reinforce the systems around them.

-Power doesn’t exist outside of these relationships; it is a force that determines and governs relationships.
-It doesn’t hover outside of society; it is the architecture of social life itself.
+Crucially, power does not exist outside of these relationships.
+It doesn’t hover outside of society.
+Rather, it is the architecture of social life itself.
 Let’s be more precise.
-Power takes form through laws, social norms, institutions, and even the routines of our daily lives.
-Its role isn’t just about controlling people or dominating others.
+Power takes form through laws, social norms, institutions, and the routines of our daily lives.
+Its role extends beyond controlling people or dominating others.
 Power is fundamentally creative.
-It works to create, organize, and sustain specific arrangements of people, resources, and behaviors—arrangements that keep these systems running and stable over time.
+It works to create, organize, and sustain specific arrangements of people, resources, and behaviors.

 With more detail, the nature of power will reveal itself.
 Let’s dive in.